PathPlanning/Push-and-Rotate--CBS--PrioritizedPlanning/README.md

 - with_disjoint_splitting - use disjoint splitting.
 Described [here](http://idm-lab.org/bib/abstracts/papers/icaps19a.pdf), can be `true` or `false`, considered for CBS and ECBS algorithms.
 When using this option, with_card_conf option is set to `true`.
 Optional parameter, default value is false
 - focal_w - weight used in ECBS high level search and in Focal search and SCIPP low level searches for construction of the FOCAL list.
 Also f-values of optimal nodes in zero_scipp algorithm are multiplied by this value.
 In any case it is garantied that cost of the found solution will not exceed the optimal cost more than in focal_w times.
 Optional parameter, default value is 1.0
 - gen_subopt_from_opt - generate suboptimal successors from optimal nodes in zero_scipp alogrithm.
 Can be `true` or `false`, considered for low_level = `zero_scipp`.
 Optional parameter, default value is `false`
+- use_cat_at_root - consider trajectories of previous agents, while planning the initial solution in root nodes.
+Can be `true` or `false`, when set `false` individual trajectories in root node are computed independently, otherwise algorithm tries to avoid conflicts as much as allowed by suboptimality factor.
+Optional parameter, default value is `true`.
+Ignored for anytime-algorithms

 - pp_order - specifies a method of agents priorities definition for Prioritized Planning.
 Can take following values:
     - 0 - agents are considered in the same order as in the input file